filmhubhq/filmhubhq.github.io/_posts/2013-10-13-vod-frequently-asked-questions.md

 ###What do you recommend for foreign language/translation?

 Wait until you’re confident your film has an audience in that country.
-Wait until it has proved itself on VoD in the US.
+Wait until it has proved itself on VOD in the US.
 Then you can consider relevant overseas markets.

 ###How do I create my own subtitles or closed captions?